hakobtp/blog/microservices/Resilience4j/Retry_with_Resilience4j.md

 Resilience4j’s retry feature uses three simple parts:

-- **RetryConfig**
-  Defines retry rules, such as how many attempts to make and how long to wait between them.
+- **RetryConfig:** Defines retry rules, such as how many attempts to make and how long to wait between them.

-- **RetryRegistry**
-  Holds one or more `RetryConfig` objects and creates named `Retry` instances from them.
+- **RetryRegistry:** Holds one or more `RetryConfig` objects and creates named `Retry` instances from them.

-- **Retry**
-  Uses its `RetryConfig` to wrap your code (a lambda, method reference, or functional interface) so that Resilience4j will automatically retry the operation on failure.
+- **Retry:** Uses its `RetryConfig` to wrap your code (a lambda, method reference, or functional interface) so that Resilience4j will automatically retry the operation on failure.

 With these building blocks, you can easily add retry logic around any remote call.